Information and advice if a friend or family member has been a victim of murder, manslaughter or has died in suspicious circumstances in India.

 This information is to help you understand what you need to do if a British national has been a victim of murder or manslaughter or has died in suspicious circumstances in India and you are the next of kin.

-You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad, and what support the Foreign and Commonwealth Office (FCO) can provide.
+You should also read the guidance available on what you need to do if you are bereaved through murder or manslaughter abroad, and what support the Foreign, Commonwealth & Development Office (FCDO) can provide.

 There are no coroners in India.
 Post mortems are carried out by a hospital medical officer.
 A post-mortem normally takes place as soon as possible after the deceased is formally identified.